Dream a Little Dream (film): Box office

 The movie made $2,568,963 during its opening weekend, with its widest release, in 1,019 theaters.
 The following week, its weekend gross dropped dramatically (by around 51%).
 Its domestic gross came out to be around $5,500,000.

 Critical response

 The film received largely negative reviews, earning a 9% on Rotten Tomatoes based on all 11 reviews counted.
 On Metacritic, the film has a score of 32 out of 100, based on 12 critics.
+Roger Ebert of The Chicago Sun-Times gave the film half a star out of a possible four.
+He wrote that advertising for Dream a Little Dream presented the film as a standard teen comedy, without mentioning the supernatural body-swap premise, while "The plot is a disorganized mess."